debpolson/debpolson.github.io/_posts/2025-07-15-projectmaterialmap.md

 ![Sub Image](/assets/Pictures/materialmap2.png)

 Beyond mapping current operations, the Material Map also encourages experimentation.
-Stakeholders can test speculative strategies by swapping out inputs and outputs, adjusting volumes, or reconfiguring partnerships—giving rise to new possibilities for a truly circular plastics economy in Aotearoa.
+Stakeholders can test speculative strategies by swapping out inputs and outputs, adjusting volumes, or reconfiguring partnerships—giving rise to new possibilities for a truly circular p

+The design process involves translating stakeholder insights and x-field research into functional models, integrating existing datasets, and creating simulations that forecast the impact of various circular economy strategies to support more informed decision making across the sector.